KayeleePaulino/codepath_homework/README.md

 - [ ] Vulnerability #1: SQL Injection (SQLi)

--The Victim's session ID is obtained through the tool that is provided by the codepath
+- The Victim's session ID is obtained through the tool that is provided by the codepath

 <img src="2022-11-03 01-21-48_Trim.gif">

--Using burp, we can intercept the attacker's access attempt to and secure site -From the intercepted packet, we can modify the session ID to the one we obtained from the Victim
+- Using burp, we can intercept the attacker's access attempt to and secure site
+- From the intercepted packet, we can modify the session ID to the one we obtained from the Victim

 <img src="2022-11-03 01-26-48.gif">